 Other Notable works

-In 2004, he published “The New Capital Accord (Basel 2): The Standardized Approach to Minimum Capital Requirement under the First Pillar”.
+2004 he published “The New Capital Accord (Basel 2): The Standardized Approach to Minimum Capital Requirement under the First Pillar”.

-That same year, he published “Managing Credit Risk under Basel 2”, “Bank Lending: Approval Administration & Control” and “The New Capital Accord (Basel 2): Challenges, Opportunities and Threats”.
+That same year, he published “Managing Credit Risk under Basel 2”, “Bank Lending: Approval Administration & Control,” and “The New Capital Accord (Basel 2): Challenges, Opportunities and Threats”.

 In 2005, he published “Managing Risks in the Nigerian Financial Services Industry: An Operator’s Perspective” and “Framework for Sound Risk Management”.